ibm-cloud-docs/databases-for-enterprisedb/howto-admin-password.md

 The {{site.data.keyword.databases-for-enterprisedb}} service is provisioned with an admin user.

 You must set the admin password before you can use it to connect.
 To set the password through the {{site.data.keyword.cloud_notm}} dashboard, select _Manage_ from the service dashboard to open the management pane for your service.
-Open the _Settings_ tab, and use the _Change Password_ pane to set a new admin password.
+Open the _Settings_ tab, and use the _Change Database Admin Password_ pane to set a new admin password.

 ![The Admin Password pane in _Settings_](images/settings-admin-password.png)